-To conclude: in Dutch, there is considerable variation as regards the preferences for Adv-P-X order versus P-Adv-X order, some having to do with pragmatic/lexical semantic factors (the difference between mannen/vrouwen 'men/women' on the one hand and geld 'money' on the other) and some with syntactic factors (possibility of relative clauses, no external particles in extraposition).
+Table 5 Cosmas II counts for German mit-nur-Det versus nur-mit-Det pragmatic/lexical semantic factors (the difference between mannen/vrouwen 'men/women' on the one hand and geld 'money' on the other) and some with syntactic factors (possibility of relative clauses, no external particles in extraposition).

-2.2.
-German
+3.2 German

 German differs significantly from English, but also, more surprisingly, from Dutch.
-Compare for example the results in Table 5 below with those in Table 4 above.
+Compare for example the results in Table 5 with those in Table 4.
 Whereas in Dutch the dispreferred order P-Adv-Det still accounts for about 22% of the data in the special case of the preposition met, in German this percentage drops to 0.07% for the lexical counterpart mit.
-The data in this table are from the corpus of written German of the Institut für deutsche Sprache in Mannheim, and were accessed through the Cosmas II interface.
+The data in this table are from the corpus of written German of the Institut für Deutsche Sprache in Mannheim, and were accessed through the Cosmas II interface.
 According to the IDS, this corpus consists at the moment of nearly 2 billion words, and is therefore considerably larger than the Dutch and English corpora that we used.
 The numbers in brackets are the raw scores given by Cosmas II, and the non-bracketed numbers are the scores after irrelevant data were discarded after inspection, such as cases where the string was interrupted by a period, or cases where a scalar interpretation of nur was involved.